 Built in the 1850s, and not hard to see, inspired by the Colosseum – this bullring is part of the culture and still used today.
 I personally don’t agree with bull fighting, but it’s part of the tradition here and when visiting new places I always think it’s important to appreciate that.
 That said, I wouldn’t want to see a fight.

 What a weird place.
 I wasn’t sure if I loved it or didn’t like it, but in the end decided on the former.
 It was really futuristic.
 Within the buildings there is an aquarium, Imax cinema, planetarium, science museum and an opera house!
 You can even go zorbing in the water pools here.
 The Umbracle is a cool greenhouse which turns in to a club at night time!
 We spent the morning walking around here, then walked through Turia Gardens back to the city centre.

 6. The Beach

 OK, so Valencia’s beaches aren’t Caribbean level, but they’re still nice to walk along.
 The fronts are pretty touristy but the food is still good.
 We even got to watch some filming for a Spanish movie going on as we drank copious amounts of Sangria.
 I also liked the famous Valencia sandcastle!

 Valencia is the home of Paella.
 Traditional Valencian Paella consists of white rice, green beans, meat (chicken and rabbit, sometimes duck), garrofó (a variety of lima beans or butterbeans), and sometimes snails!
 And it is delicious.
 Minus the snails.
 Eat as much of it as you can, and pair it with Sangria!
 Perfect.

 Thank you for reading!
 Has this article been helpful or inspired you to visit Valencia?
 Have you already been to Valencia?
-What did you think of it?
-Leave your comments below!
+Let me know in the comments below – stay safe and happy travelling!